Zanku Armenian, member of the Armenian National Committee of America.

 This is a rush transcript.
 Copy may not be in its final form.

-AMY GOODMAN: This is Hrant Dink last October speaking about a French law which makes it a crime to deny the Armenian genocide.
+Dink was also a staunch defender of free speech.
+This is Hrant Dink last October speaking about a French law which makes it a crime to deny the Armenian genocide.
 We’ll play that in a moment, but first we’re going to go to Los Angeles to speak with Zanku Armenian.
 He is with the Armenian National Committee of America.
 Welcome to Democracy Now!

 ZANKU ARMENIAN: Thank you for having me, Amy.